oroinc/platform/UPGRADE-1.10.md

 ####EntityConfigBundle:
 - Entity config class metadata now allows any `route*` options, that can be used for CRUD routes configuration - as well as already existing `routeName`, `routeView` and `routeCreate` options.
+- Added `Oro\Bundle\EntityConfigBundle\Migration\RemoveManyToOneRelationQuery` as an automated way to remove ManyToOne relation

 ####DashboardBundle:
 - Class `Oro\Bundle\DashboardBundle\Provider\Converters\FilterDateTimeRangeConverter` was renamed to `Oro\Bundle\DashboardBundle\Provider\Converters\FilterDateRangeConverter`.
 Service was not renamed.